MP Estate Planning UK

 Misuse of Authority

-• Making decisions without consulting the grantor or considering their wishes.
+• Making decisions without considering the donor’s wishes or best interests

 Family Disputes